RodneyP18/TekSystemsRepo/README.md

 # TekSystemsRepo
-Repository for projects and Case Study for TekSystems Test
+Repository for Case Study with TekSystems